Eric3337/Card-Game-Project/README.md

-For example, having a list of an object accounts that has the statistics of players (ex: win/lost ratios)(this one is likely to be helpful with multiplayer systems, that's just my own idea when i want to expand on this project)
+For example, having a list of an object accounts that has the statistics of players (ex: win/lost ratios)(this one is likely to be helpful with multiplayer systems, that's just my own idea when I want to expand on this project)

 The arbitrary list can *also* be the history of moves/games that the player has done, which can also be arbitrary.